mnemnion/orb/doc/md/orb/doc.md

 # Doc

+  A Doc is an Orb source document\.

-The parser will proceed outside\-in, taking advantage of the fact that we can assign functions as 'metatables' for Nodes, and the Grammar will obligingly call that function on the semi\-constructed table\.
+The parser proceeds outside\-in, taking advantage of the fact that we can assign functions as 'metatables' for Nodes, and the Grammar will obligingly call that function on the semi\-constructed table\.